babar-raza/package-descriptions/aspose.cloud/npm/Aspose.BarCode Cloud SDK for Node.js.md

-This cloud SDK assists you to seamlessly integrate barcode generation, processing & conversion functionality into your Node.js cloud apps.
+Node.js Cloud SDK wraps Aspose.BarCode Cloud API so you could seamlessly integrate barcode generation & recognition features into your own Node.js apps.

+# Barcode Generation & Recognition in the Cloud
-Generate new barcodes (Linear, 2D & Postal), configure barcode properties and attributes, such as, barcode height, dimensions, image format, and more.
-Scan existing barcodes belonging to 60+ symbologies, including, Codabar, PDF417, QR, MicroQR, EAN, Postnet, UPC, RM4SCC and many more.
+Generate barcodes (Linear, 2D & Postal), configure barcode properties and attributes, such as, barcode height, dimensions, image format, and more.
+Scan existing barcodes from 60+ symbologies, including, Codabar, PDF417, QR, MicroQR, EAN, Postnet, UPC, RM4SCC and many more.

-## BarCode Processing Features
+## Barcode Read & Write Features

 - Generate, scan and customize 1D (linear), 2D and postal barcodes.
 - Generate and recognize barcodes with checksum option.